TheTorProject/tor-messenger-build/README.md

 On Debian jessie, the docker.io package is available in backports.

 Your user account should have access to the docker command without using sudo, so it should be in the docker group.

+    sudo usermod -aG docker $(whoami)

 The docker daemon should also be running.

 The sources are downloaded using git and mercurial which need to be installed.